Jessica Mead

 EXPERIENCE

-Motion for Summary Judgment (MSJ) Victory for Civil Engineer on Claims Stemming from the Release and Management/Containment of Naturally Occurring Asbestos on Catalina Island Project Affirmed by Ninth Circuit:
+Motion for Summary Judgment (MSJ) Victory for Design Professional on Claims Stemming from the Release of Naturally Occurring Asbestos on Catalina Island Project Affirmed by Ninth Circuit:

 Ms. Mead successfully defended her civil engineering client in federal court from a lawsuit seeking millions in damages following a claim of substantial release of naturally occurring asbestos on Catalina during the re-development of a multi-acre ranch in the center of the Island.
 Prior to trial, Ms. Mead filed an MSJ challenging all of the Plaintiffs’ claims against the civil engineer, including claims based on CERCLA and the California Hazardous Substances Account Act (HSAA), breach of contract and negligence.
-After the motion was fully-briefed, the Judge granted the MSJ in its entirety, finding that there was no genuine dispute of any material fact and that Ms. Mead’s client was not liable under CERCLA/HSAA, had not breached its contract and was not professionally negligent.
-Plaintiffs subsequently appealed the Court’s ruling on two different occasions.
+After the motion was fully-briefed, the Judge granted the MSJ in its entirety and entered judgment in favor of the civil engineer finding that there was no genuine dispute of any material fact and that Ms. Mead’s client was not liable under CERCLA/HSAA, had not breached its contract and was not professionally negligent.
+Plaintiffs subsequently appealed the Court’s ruling.
 After briefing and oral arguments, Ms. Mead’s client prevailed by convincing the Ninth Circuit Court of Appeals to uphold the trial court’s ruling.
 Ms. Mead was also able to obtain a substantial cost award against Plaintiffs and recovered all costs inclusive of interest for her civil engineer client.

 MSJ Victory for Deputy District Attorney in Civil Rights Action in Federal Court Affirmed by Ninth Circuit:

-Ms. Mead represented a deputy district attorney and district attorney’s office against claims of Fourth and Fourteenth Amendment violations arising from a declaration filed by the deputy district attorney to secure a body attachment order of a material witness in a criminal prosecution.
+Ms. Mead represented a deputy district attorney and district attorney’s office against claims of Fourth and Fourteenth Amendment violations brought by a material witness in an underlying criminal prosecution.
 Ms. Mead prevailed on a motion to dismiss on behalf of the district attorney’s office and prevailed on MSJ on behalf of the deputy district attorney.
-The plaintiff appealed the district court’s ruling and Ms. Mead continued to handle briefing and oral argument on behalf of her client before the Ninth Circuit, which affirmed the district court’s ruling.
+The plaintiff appealed the district court’s ruling and Ms. Mead continued to handle briefing and oral argument on behalf of her clients before the Ninth Circuit, which affirmed the district court’s ruling.

 MSJ Victory for Public Entity Client on Dangerous Condition of Public Property Wrongful Death Case Affirmed on Appeal:

-Ms. Mead represented a public entity defending against claims that a driveway immediately following a blind curve on a public roadway that resulted in the death of a motorcyclist amounted to a dangerous condition of public property.
+Ms. Mead successfully defended a public entity client against claims that a driveway immediately following a blind curve on a public roadway that resulted in the death of a motorcyclist.
 After Ms. Mead prevailed on summary judgment at the trial court level, Ms. Mead and her team continued to handle the matter through appeal where the court of appeal affirmed the trial court’s grant of summary judgment.

-Motion to Dismiss Granted Without Leave to Amend in Federal Court:
+Motion to Dismiss Public Entity Granted Without Leave to Amend in Federal Court:

-Ms. Mead represented a public entity sued for civil rights violations after the plaintiff was arrested and prosecuted on murder charges that were dropped after a preliminary hearing.
-Ms. Mead prevailed on a motion to dismiss on the grounds that the claims were barred by the status of limitations.
-The court agreed with Ms. Mead’s argument that amendment would be futile and dismissed the claims against Ms. Mead’s client with prejudice
+Ms. Mead represented a public entity sued for civil rights violations after the plaintiff was arrested and prosecuted on charges that were dropped after a preliminary hearing.
+Ms. Mead brought on a motion to dismiss the initial Complaint on the grounds that the claims were barred by the statute of limitations.
+The court agreed with Ms. Mead’s argument that the Plantiff would not be able to amend to state an actionable claim and dismissed all claims against Ms. Mead’s client with prejudice